 NESA defines a non-serious attempt as any task that contains any frivolous or objectionable material.
 Such frivolous or objectionable material may be anywhere in the examination paper or student response.
-If students are judged to have made a non-serious attempt in their assessment tasks, staff will follow the 'N' Determination warning process and students will be required to resubmit the assessment task.
+If students are judged to have made a non-serious attempt in their assessment tasks, students will be required to resubmit the assessment task.